37 min read

 Conversely, pea protein is a rich plant-based source of lysine, and also contains nearly double the amount of protein per serving compared to hemp.39

 In the case of pea protein vs hemp protein, it may not be a matter of “either or” but “and.”
-Nuzest Clean Lean Protein is a complete protein source on its own.
+Clean Lean Protein is a complete protein source on its own.
 But eating a diverse range of plant-based proteins, including hemp protein powder, can help you get all the amino acids you need for optimal health and function, along with sufficient amounts of vitamins, minerals, and fiber.40

 Pea Protein vs Pumpkin Seed Protein